Ingredients

 2. In a high-speed blender, combine the tomatoes with their juices, green chiles, ginger, and garlic.
 Puree into a thick sauce.
 Set aside

-3. In a small bowl, whisk together the coriander, cumin, turmeric, onion powder, cayenne pepper, and 2 tablespoons of water to combine.
+3. In a small bowl, whisk together the coriander, cumin, turmeric, onion powder, cayenne pepper, salt and 2 tablespoons of water to combine.

 4. In an 8-quart pot over medium heat, pour in the spice mixture and cook for 1 minute, stir- ring.
 Add more water, 2 tablespoons at a time, if the mixture looks dry.
 Tempering the spices by heating brings out a different flavor and is common in Indian recipes.